yanchaoz/OrgMIM/README.md

 ```bash
 python scripts/finetune.py -c orgmim
 ```
-We note that this repository does not provide task-specific, end-to-end training pipelines for all downstream segmentation benchmarks.
-Instead, we focus on releasing pretrained OrgMIM models and a unified finetuning interface that facilitates their transfer to different downstream architectures.
+We note that this repository does not provide task-specific, end-to-end training pipelines.
+Instead, we focus on releasing pretrained OrgMIM models and providing example code to facilitate the automatic downloading and loading of pretrained weights for different backbone architectures and model scales.

 ## 6. Visualization
 ### Mask reconstruction by directly loading the pretrained MIM learner